gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 taken.
 When she wasn't doing that, or worrying about her family, she wondered who the invaders were and what they wanted with Avaunt.
-The spices in Forecastle's warehouses were worth several fortunes, but like Razi had said, this wasn't just banditry.
+The spices in Forecastle's warehouses were worth several fortunes, but like Razi had said, this wasn't simple banditry.

 The pot mender's shop smelled of clay and glue.
 It wasn't much bigger than Papaere Vurt's kitchen: a counter, some shelves, a small kiln,